optas/shapeglot/README.md

 ## Introduction
 This work is based on our ICCV-2019 [paper](https://arxiv.org/abs/1905.02925).
 There, we proposed <i>speaker \& listener neural models</i> that reason and differentiate objects according to their <i>shape</i> via language (hence the term shape<i>--glot</i>).
-These models operate on <b>2D images and/or 3D point-clouds</b> and can learn enough about the part-based compositionality of 3D objects from language <b>alone</b>.
+These models can operate on <b>2D images and/or 3D point-clouds</b> and do learn about natural properties of shapes, including the part-based compositionality of 3D objects, from language <b>alone</b>.
 The latter fact, makes them remarkably robust, enabling a plethora of <i>zero-shot-transfer</i> learning applications.
 You can check our [project's webpage](https://ai.stanford.edu/~optas/shapeglot) for a quick introduction and produced results.

 ## Dependencies